 Many other supplements are widely sold over-the-counter with claims that they work as “testosterone boosters,” “growth hormone stimulators,” “fat burners,” etc. A substantial percentage of such supplements do not produce their advertised effects.
 Although some of these products are fairly harmless, a substantial minority of supplements—especially those sold over the Internet—may contain AAS or other potent pharmaceuticals with unknown and possibly substantial toxicity.3,4 This issue is discussed in more detail in the section “Over-the-Counter Supplements.”

 AAS are the illicit drugs most widely used by men seeking appearance or performance enhancement.
 Virtually all men who are using AAS are also engaging in some type of weightlifting program.
 The family of AAS comprises testosterone and hundreds of synthetic derivatives of testosterone that have been synthesized over the last 80 years since testosterone was originally isolated in the 1930s (Table 22-1).1 Soon after the initial discovery of AAS, elite athletes discovered that these drugs could greatly enhance their performance, especially in sports requiring muscle strength.
-As a result, AAS spread rapidly throughout the elite athletic world in the 1950s ...
+As a result, AAS spread rapidly throughout the elite athletic ...